Starexify/BigSwordsR/README.md

 </table>

-# Cosmicore
+# Big Swords R

-⚠️**Please note that this is just an alpha version, so expect that features may be buggy or not fully implemented yet.
-We would appreciate your feedback and ideas as we work on this project!**
+⚠️**Please note that the mod is based on the series of mods, Asgard Shields, and this is just a hobby project and I do not plan to monetize it, therefore content may be different from originals.**

 ## ℹ️ About

-Cosmicore is a brand-new meteors mod for minecraft, inspired by the nostalgia of the old Falling Meteors mod, but with a whole lot more content.
+Big Swords R (Remembered or Reboot or Remake, etc.) adds Big Swords in the game, they deal more damage than regular swords but the attack speed is lowered.
+The mod also adds two new types of weapons, Glaives and Scythes.

 ## ✨ Features